 Join An Affiliate Program To Generate Affiliate Links

-If you’re already part of one affiliate program or multiple that you’re happy with, then you can skip this part.
+You can skip this part if you’re already part of one affiliate program or multiple that you’re happy with.
 If you’re not, then keep reading.

 To join an affiliate program, especially one that is free, I recommend any of the following: